jtsmith2020/veracode-cli/README.md

 positional arguments:

- `SERVICE`           an integer for the accumulator
+ `SERVICE`           the Veracode Service to interact with

- `COMMAND`           an integer for the accumulator
+ `COMMAND`           the Command to execute on the Veracode Service

 optional arguments:

-  `-h, --help`            show this help message and exit
+  `-h, --help`            show the help message and exit

   `-v VID, --vid VID`     API ID for the Veracode Platform user